davidegat/G-PoinT/README.md

 # G-PoinT
 ![gpoint](https://user-images.githubusercontent.com/51516281/231254043-a65b5bee-75b5-4391-bb08-472becbda7f6.png)
 <br><br>
 This software interacts with GPT via <a href="https://platform.openai.com/docs/api-reference/introduction">OpenAI API</a> to create a <b>complete</b> PowerPoint file in <b>any language</b>, including slides and text, <b>from a single topic input</b>. <a href="https://platform.openai.com/docs/api-reference/images">DALL-E</a> is then used to generate and download one or more <b>picture(s)</b> to use within the presentation.
 G-PoinT can also generate a <b>presentation script</b> and <b>MP3 audio file</b> with the script reading.
+Tested on:
+<li>Linux 5.15.0-69, Ubuntu 20.04.1, Python 3.8.10.
-Only tested on Linux 5.15.0-69 / Ubuntu 20.04.1 / Python 3.8.10. <br><br>You will need just to configure it with API KEY and customize paths.
+<li>From next release: Windows 11, Python 3.11.3 (with pip enabled, and installed libraries)<br><br>You will need just to configure it with API KEY and customize paths in.
 Code is adequately commented, with instructions provided where necessary.
 <h3>Help testing and developing</h3>
 This code requires <b>lots</b> of API requests to be tested, mantained, upgraded, and hereby given for free.
 If you found it useful, please <a href="https://www.paypal.com/donate/?hosted_button_id=2EGA7T2LTD3AU">consider supporting this project API costs with any small amount via PayPal</a>. <br>If you are a developer and want to contribute with <b>ideas and code</b>, you are welcome too!<br><br>Thanks for your sincere kindness! <3<br>